Git-Mastery: Lessons

 HANDS-ON: Pull from a remote

-Target Same as the previous, but this time we intend to fetch and merge in one step.
+Target Use the same target as in the previous hands-on practical, but fetch and merge in one step.

 Preparation